mattwyskiel/JuiceUI/README.md

 A small collection of what I thought would be useful SwiftUI wrappers for common views in the iOS SDK.
 The goal is to fill in the gap a bit between what Apple integrated into SwiftUI and the components iOS developers actually use.

-This was also an excuse for me to play around with SwiftUI and release a Swift Package, so there's that.
+This was also an excuse for me to play around with SwiftUI and release my first Swift Package, so there's that.

 ## Installation

-Simply go into you Xcode project, go to **File > Swift Packages > Add Package Dependency** and provide the URL to this repository (`https://github.com/mattwyskiel/JuiceUI.git`) and have it pull from **master**.
+Simply go into your Xcode project, go to **File > Swift Packages > Add Package Dependency** and provide the URL to this repository (`https://github.com/mattwyskiel/JuiceUI.git`) and have it pull from **master**.

 ## Components